rmc33/lernaJenkins/README.md

 lernaJenkins includes sample branch pipelines. startLernaPipeline will load the pipeline file defined in branchMapping and the lifecycle methods will be called in the following order:

-* runBeforePackagesPipeline - runs at workspace directory before getting changed packages
+* runBeforePackagesBuild - runs at workspace directory before getting changed packages
-* runPackagePipeline - runs at package location directory for each changed package
+* runPackageBuild - runs at package location directory for each changed package
-* runAfterPackagesPipeline - runs at workspace directory after all changed packages have completed
+* runAfterPackagesBuild - runs at workspace directory after all changed packages have completed

 ## Pipeline script